 About the Sony IMX989 Sensor

-The IMX989 is a 1″ type sensor that Xiaomi and Sony developed in collaboration, costing 15M Dollars approx to build.
-It’s a 23mm equivalent ~50.3 MP sensor that has already been used in many smartphones and revolutionises photography on Android phones.
+The IMX989 is a 1″ type sensor that Xiaomi and Sony developed in collaboration, costing approximately 15M Dollars to build.
+It’s a 23mm equivalent ~50.3 MP sensor that has already been used in many smartphones and revolutionizes photography on Android phones.

-The Sharp Aquos R6 and R7, the Leitz Phone 1, Vivo X90 Pro Plus, the Xiaomi 12S Ultra and more recently, the Xiaomi 13 Pro have used the IMX989 or a variant of it.
+The Sharp Aquos R6 and R7, the Leitz Phone 1, the Vivo X90 Pro Plus, the Xiaomi 12S Ultra, and more recently, the Xiaomi 13 Pro have used the IMX989 or a variant of it.
 It brings smartphones several steps closer to DSLR-level photography.

 To a comparable 23mm real camera, the IMX989 sensor holds up decently well.
 In this post, we’ll attempt to depict the advantages of the IMX989.